 Michelle Howard BA(Hons), MSc, PhD

-Michelle Howard is an Assistant Professor in the Department of Family Medicine.
+Michelle Howard is an Associate Professor in the Department of Family Medicine.

 She has an MSc in Epidemiology from the University of Toronto and a PhD in Health Research Methodology from McMaster University.

-Her educational roles include being a tutor for Evidence-Based Medicine in the Family Medicine residency program, leading scholarship development and mentoring resident research projects in the Division of Palliative Care, supervising Health Sciences student research projects and theses, and tutoring in the Health Research Methodology graduate program at McMaster.
+Her educational roles include teaching Program Evaluation in the McMaster Health Science Education graduate program, supporting resident research projects in the Division of Palliative Care, supervising Health Sciences student research projects and theses, and tutoring in the Health Research Methodology graduate program at McMaster.

-She is an Associate Editor with the Canadian Family Physician journal and is on the editorial board of Family Practice journal.
+She is an Associate Editor with the international journal, Family Practice.

 She is a Hamiltonian from the east end and enjoys running on the mountain brow and hiking on the trail systems with her husband and mini-Australian shepherd, Darby.